Smoothieware/Smoothieware/src/testframework/Readme.md

 You can edit the Rakefile to specify which module you are going to test the example has tools/temperaturecontrol selected.

-The unit tests go in a directory named src/testframework/unittests/XXXX/YYYY where XXXX is the module subdirectory (tools,utils) and YYYY is the modulename
+The unit tests go in a directory named src/testframework/unittests/*XXXX*/*YYYY* where *XXXX* is the module subdirectory (tools,utils) and *YYYY* is the modulename

 The Kernel and main are replaced with special versions for testing.

-The main way to test is to stimualte the modules by sending it commands via on_gcode_received(), and monitor its actions my mockin gthe ON_PUBLIC_SET/GET calls it makes.
+The main way to test is to stimulate the modules by sending it commands via on_gcode_received() (or other events it is registered for), and monitor its actions my mocking the ON_PUBLIC_SET/GET calls it makes.
 A properly written module does not access other modules any other way.

 Many HAL calls are made via THEKERNEL->xxx (eg THEKERNEL->adc) and these can be intercepted by mocks to provide the module with its external data.